NethServer/docs/administrator-manual/en/webtop5.rst

    When the final version will be released it is likely that the configurations previously made will be reset.

 Configuration is currently only possible via the WebTop administration panel.
-The settings to be inserted are documented `here <https://www.sonicle.com/docs/webtop5/core.html#webrtc-settings-section>`_ In addition to the WebRTC settings, it is also necessary to add the **XMPP BOSH** public URL as shown `here <https://www.sonicle.com/docs/webtop5/core.html#xmpp-settings>`_
+The settings to be inserted are documented inside `webrtc settings section <https://www.sonicle.com/docs/webtop5/core.html#webrtc-settings-section>`_.
+In addition to the WebRTC settings, it is also necessary to add the **XMPP BOSH** public URL as shown inside `xmpp settings <https://www.sonicle.com/docs/webtop5/core.html#xmpp-settings>`_.

 From web interface by accessing the administration panel -> :guilabel:`Properties (system)` -> :guilabel:`Add` -> select :guilabel:`com.sonicle.webtop.core (WebTop)` and enter the data in the :guilabel:`Key` and :guilabel:`Value` fields according to the key to be configured: